 Depending on your selection, additional dialog boxes appear enabling you to select the drive, file, folder, or removable disk you desire.
-See Virtual Media Support, page 148 for details about mounting these media types.
+See Virtual Media Support, page 186 for details about mounting these media types.

-- 3. To add additional media sources, click Add, and select the source as many times as you require. - Up to three virtual media choices can be mounted.
+- To add additional media sources, click Add, and select up to three media sources. - Up to three virtual media choices can be mounted.
 The top three in the list are the ones that are selected.
 To rearrange the selection order, highlight the device you want to move, then click the Up or Down Arrow button to promote or demote it in the list. - 4.
 Read refers to the redirected device being able to send data to the remote server; Write refers to the redirected device being able to have data from the remote server written to it.
 The default is for Write to not be enabled (Read only).
 If you want the redirected device to be writable as well as readable, click to put a check in the Enable Write checkbox: